Salesforce launches new social media software to fend off competition

-SAN FRANCISCO, Sept 19 (Reuters) - Salesforce.com Inc unveiled on Wednesday a new software suite that reflects the company’s aggressive push into fields like marketing and human resources as it battles heightened competition from rivals.
+SAN FRANCISCO (Reuters) - Salesforce.com Inc unveiled on Wednesday a new software suite that reflects the company’s aggressive push into fields like marketing and human resources as it battles heightened competition from rivals.

 CEO and founder Marc Benioff announced the new products at the company’s Dreamforce conference in San Francisco, promising to bring about a “social revolution” to how large companies use software to manage their business.